- Military Life Cycle

 How much you reveal about the parent’s injury will depend on your child’s age:

 - Be open and honest, and use language that your child can understand.
 Follow your child’s cues as you discuss the injury.
 Some children will want to know everything, while others will feel overwhelmed if you give them too much information.
+Several shorter conversations might be better in those instances.

 - Keep your explanations simple and brief for young children.
 Toddlers and preschoolers have short attention spans for complex topics.